Skip to main content

 Organizing centrally managed tests and exams starts with describing dates and various settings in the exam center.
 For a multi-section test, each test section is given its own organizational settings, and test-taking locations are determined—usually schools.
 In each test-taking location, you can specify the rooms where the test will take place.
 Once test-takers are registered, they are assigned to test-taking locations and rooms.
 For oral tests, you can schedule individual start times for each test-taker.
 Local configurations are usually performed by local administrators at the test-taking locations, but they can also be done by the exam center’s test organizer.

-For security purposes, you can register the computers in a computer lab before test-takers arrive.
-In this case, the test can only be taken from those specific registered computers.
+For security reasons, it is possible to register the computers in the computer lab before the test takers arrive, ensuring the test can only be taken from those specific computers.

-The automated grading process is based on the use of grading matrices.
-Each question has its own grading matrix, containing correct (and if necessary, partially correct or incorrect) answers with associated point values.
-In the grading matrix (for textual interactions), you can record a precise textual answer, a regular expression, or a formula that interprets the answer.
-Using a formula, it is possible to take into account, for example, the answers given to other questions.
-For graphical interactions, the grading matrix may include coordinates.
-In addition to question-specific grading matrices, there are so-called calculated values that can compute results based on other question answers or points earned.
-These calculated results can award points or generate feedback.
+The automated grading process is based on grading matrices.
+Each question has its own grading matrix, which includes correct answers (if needed, partially correct or incorrect answers) along with the points awarded.
+With textual interaction, the grading matrix can include an exact text answer, a regular expression, or a formula that interprets the response.
+The formula can take into account answers to other questions.
+For graphical interactions, the grading matrix can include coordinates.
+In addition to the question-specific grading matrices, there are so-called calculated values, which calculate a result based on answers or points from other questions and may award points or generate feedback.

 Feedback & Statistics